-In order to understand your symptoms and treatment choices, it is helpful to start with a basic understanding of the anatomy of the spine.
-This includes becoming familiar with the various parts that make up the neck and how they work together.
+In order to understand your symptoms and treatment choices, it is helpful to start with a basic understanding of the anatomy of the neck.
+This includes becoming familiar with the various parts that make up the cervical spine and how they work together.

 Learn more about the anatomy of the cervical spine.

 Nerve roots that go from the spinal cord in the cervical spine travel into the arm.
 Along the way, these nerves supply sensation (feeling) to areas of the skin from the shoulder to the fingers.
 They also carry electrical signals to muscles that move the arm, hand, or fingers.
 Problems occur when one of these nerves becomes inflamed and is pinched by a herniated disc or bone spur.
 This may show up as weakness, numbness, and pain where the nerve travels.
 The pain may feel deep, dull, and achy.
 Or you may have sharp, shooting pain along the path of the nerve.
 Muscles controlled by the affected nerve root may also weaken.
 In the neck, this condition is called cervical radiculopathy.

 The neck is subject to tension and pressure when the neck moves.
 The disc between each vertebra responds by acting as a shock absorber.
 Bending the neck forward compresses the discs between the vertebrae and tends to bulge the discs backward toward the spinal canal and nerve roots.